FeckingPotato/OwlBot/README.md

-shop | Lists the roles for sale (should be configured by the admin) buy_role *role* | Allows to buy the *role* pay *someone* | Allows you to pay *someone*
+shop | Lists the roles for sale (should be configured by the admin) buy_role *role* | Allows to buy the *role* pay *someone* | Allows you to pay *someone* top| Shows the richest people on the server
 # Admin commands
 Command | Description
 ------------ | -------------